eigerco/pallet-move/doc/gas-handling.md

-# Gas Handling And Weight Costs In Pallet-Move
+# Gas Handling and Weight Costs in Pallet-Move

 The gas unit is an internal processing fee for publishing modules and executing scripts within the MoveVM.

 In Substrate-based blockchains, another unit, `Weight`, measures and manages the time it takes to validate a block.
 Substrate defines one unit of weight as one picosecond of execution time on reference hardware.

-## Gas handling in Move layer
+## Gas Handling in Move Layer

 From within the MoveVM, there are two different sources for gas costs:
 - Cost for script execution,